AlanNaoto/papers_and_code_ranking/README.md

+# Ranking papers by citation
-# Object detection for bounding box, semantic segmentation and instance segmentation
+## Object detection for bounding box, semantic segmentation and instance segmentation
 Last updated: 18 june 2019

 List of algorithms (papers with open source code) researched for object detection (bounding box, semantic segmentation, instance segmentation).
 This repository is mainly used as a citation reference for my master's dissertation.